jlaws710/My-Portfolio/README.md

 # Welcome to my Porfolio

-A summary of my experiences and projects using Java, Kotlin, Javascript, Go, Spring boot, and React.
+A summary of my experiences and projects using Java, Kotlin, Javascript, Go, Python, Spring boot, and React.

 In the project directory, you can run: